GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitisation.md

 in any way.
 While collecting or digitising data, it is easy to make small mistakes, such as a wrong value, wrong value type, or a spelling mistake.
 When performing analyses, it is therefore important to investigate the attribute table for inconsistencies or errors.
-If these errors are not cleaned, the results will be incorrect and you might take the wrong conclusions!
+If these errors are not cleaned, the results will be incorrect and you might draw the wrong conclusions!

 :::{card}
 :class-card: sd-text-justify sd-text-black sd-rounded-3 sd-border-2